Home » Technical Analysis

 The next rebound from the second trough will form the third high (right shoulder).
 It will usually be lower than the second high (head) and will roughly match the height of the left shoulder.

-The entire formation will usually be confirmed, when the slide from the third high (right shoulder) penetrates the neckline and at least one candle closes below it.
+The entire formation will usually be confirmed when the slide from the third high (right shoulder) penetrates the neckline and at least one candle closes below it.

 The neckline of the pattern should be horizontal, but most frequently it will slope up or slope down.
-Note that a downward-sloping neckline may be considered as more bearish compared to an upward-sloping neckline.
+Note that a downward-sloping neckline may be considered more bearish compared to an upward-sloping neckline.

 Head and Shoulders graphic